askonomm/blocko/README.md

 #### API

 - `container`: any DOM element that can be targeted via `querySelector`
-- `content`: a JS or JSON object representing the data
+- `content`: a JS or JSON object representing the initial data
-- `onChange`: a callback function called when content changes
+- `onChange`: a callback function called when content changes with the updated data

 ### ClojureScript